CTSRD-CHERI/morello-llvm-project/clang/docs/CHERIseed.rst

 ``SA_SIGINFO`` is just opaque memory passed to user code.
 It doesn't provide any details and should not be used except for passing it to ``__cheriseed_set_signal_handle_mode()``.

+There is a known limitation on support of memory accesses performed within signal handlers.
+Specifically, a memory access performed from a signal handler to the same location as was being accessed at the moment signal was received isn't supported.
+That kind of memory access might result in a deadlock.

 Permissions
 -----------